 COR Groups began to grow and multiply and Discipleship groups sprang up, first among some men and then a year later the first womens’ discipleship group was started.
 As the church has grown, it has continued to pursue avenues for incarnational ministry in the city.
 One of the loveliest features of our church family is the ministry of hospitality and welcoming people.

-The church is now 10 years old and growing and meets at its newest location (five
+The church was 10 years old in 2016, and is growing and meets at its newest location (five

 blocks from City center!) in the Fitzpatrick Ballroom at the Jefferson Center.